tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 An encrypted DNS resolver, such as a DoH or DoT server, can be designated for use in resolving names within one or more zones.
 This means that clients can learn about an explicit mapping from a given domain or zone to one or more Designated Resolvers, and use that mapping to select the best resolver for a given query.

-Designating a resolver MUST rely on mutual agreement between the entity managing a zone (the Domain Owner) and the entity operating the resolver.
+Designating a resolver MUST rely on agreement between the entity managing a zone (the Domain Owner) and the entity operating the resolver, such that clients can securely validate this designation.
 These entities can be one and the same, or a Domain Owner can choose to designate a third-party resolver to handle its traffic.
-Proof of this mutual agreement asserts to clients that sending any query to the designated resolver exposes no more information than sending that query to the entity managing the corresponding zone.
+Proof of this agreement asserts to clients that sending any query to the designated resolver exposes no more information than sending that query to the entity managing the corresponding zone.

 As an example with only one entity, a company that runs many sites within "enterprise.example.com" can provide its own DoH resolver, "doh.enterprise.example.com", and designate only that resolver for all names that fall within "enterprise.example.com".
 This means that no other resolver would be designated for those names, and clients would only resolve names with the same entity that would service TLS connections.

 As an example with several entities, the organization that operates sites within "example.org" may work with two different Content Delivery Networks (CDNs) to serve its sites.
 It might designate names under "example.com" to two different entities, "doh.cdn-a.net" and "doh.cdn-b.net".
 These are CDNs that have an existing relationship with the organization that runs "example.org", and have agreements with that organization about how data with information on names and users is handled.

-There are several methods that can be used to designate a resolver:
+There are several methods that can be used to discover and validate a resolver designation:

-- Based on SVCB DNS records issued to another resolver ({{svcb}})
+- Discovery using SVCB DNS records ({{svcb}}), and validation using DNSSEC
-- Based on information in a provisioning domain (PvD) from the Designated DoH Resolver that is confirmed via SVCB DNS records ({{pvd}})
+- Discovery using information in a provisioning domain (PvD) file from the Designated DoH Resolver
-- Based on mutual agreement through confirmation of domains over HTTPS ({{pvd-mutual}})
+- Validation using a file hosted on a well-known HTTPS URI based on a zone apex ({{confirm-zone-apex}})
-- Based on confirmation of domain name ownership within TLS certificates ({{cert-name-check}})
+- Validation using TLS certificates to confirm of domain name ownership ({{confirm-cert-name}})

 Note that clients MUST NOT accept designations for effective top-level domains (eTLDs), such as ".com".